Skip to Main Content

 Court System

-The Supreme Court is the final court of appeal in the UK for civil cases.
+Look at the Structure of the Courts & Tribunal System (Judiciary UK), noting that the Supreme Court is the final court of appeal in the UK for civil cases.

-See the Lord Chief Justice Practice Direction: Citation of Authorities 2012 for a guide to the hierarchy and status of law reports.
+See the Lord Chief Justice Practice Direction: Citation of Authorities 2012 for a guide to the hierarchy and status of law reports, and use vLexJustis to find the citations of UK cases.

 Law reports: A number of law reports are listed below.
 Check Search or the key UK databases for other report series and cases.